stennety/mywebsite/_posts/2023-05-01-sabbatical-week-1.md

 ![]({{site.cdn_path}}/2023/05/01/stinky_tofu.jpeg)

-On Nicole's flight, she sat next to someone who'd had the exact same visa issues as I had, and had found a private company which expedited the visa.
+I ran into someone who had the same visa issues I'd had with Vietnam, and they pointed me to a private company which expedites visas that had helped them sort it out.
 I'd seen things along these lines on Google, but it always struck me as a scam.
 But having this validation from someone else, I decided to give it a shot.
 I paid $300 for the expedited visa and was immediately contacted by an employee there.
 I was so grateful for this, as it had been nearly impossible to get ahold of anyone at Vietnam immigration.
 They promised to have my visa processed by the next business day.
 I was so relieved and immediately booked a budget flight with Tigerair to Da Nang.